neutral-af/backend/README.md

 ## Config & Credentials

 The environment variables required are specified in [config.go](lib/config/config.go).
-They need to be either exported in the environment or provided in a dotenv file.
+They need to be either exported in the environment or provided in a dotenv (`.env`) file.
+A `.env.template` file is provided as an example.

 ## Example Queries